Unsafe Rust in the Wild: Notes on the Current State of Unsafe Rust

 The canonical way to distribute Rust code is through a package called a crate [5].
 As of May 2024, there are about 145,000 crates; of which, approximately 127,000 contain significant code.
 Of those 127,000 crates, 24,362 make use of the unsafe keyword, which is 19.11% of all crates.
 And 34.35% make a direct function call into another crate that uses the unsafe keyword.
 [6] Nearly 20% of all crates have at least one instance of the unsafe keyword, a non-trivial number.

 Most of these Unsafe Rust uses are calls into existing third-party non-Rust language code or libraries, such as C or C++.
-In fact, the crate with the most uses of the unsafe keyword is the Windows crate [7], which allows Rust developers to call into various Windows APIs.
+In fact, the crate with the most uses of the unsafe keyword is the windows crate, which allows Rust developers to call into various Windows APIs.
 This does not mean that the code in these Unsafe Rust blocks are inherently exploitable (a majority or all of that code is most likely not), but that special care must be taken while using Unsafe Rust in order to avoid potential vulnerabilities.

 At a superficial glance, it might appear that Unsafe Rust undercuts the memory-safety benefits Rust is becoming increasingly celebrated for.
 In reality, the unsafe keyword comes with special safeguards and can be a powerful way to work with fewer restrictions when a function requires flexibility, so long as standard precautions are used.